Gibberlings3/Skills-and-Abilities/README.md

 - Proficient (1 slot): The wielder gets a +1 bonus to damage rolls, -1 bonus to Thaco, -1 bonus to AC, and inflicts critical damage on an attack roll of 19 or 20.
 - Specialized (2 slots): The wielder gets a +2 bonus to damage rolls, -2 bonus to Thaco, -2 bonus to AC, and inflicts critical damage on an attack roll of 18 to 20.

-**TWO-WEAPON (Next Release):** This fighting style allows the character to use two melee weapons at the same time with fewer penalties.
+**TWO-WEAPON:** This fighting style allows the character to use two melee weapons at the same time with fewer penalties.
 A character wielding two weapons without a slot in this fighting style would incur a -4 penalty to attack rolls with the main weapon, a -8 penalty with the off-hand weapon, and a -4 penalty to damage rolls for both weapons.
 - Proficient (1 slot): The wielder's penalties are reduced to -2, attack and damage rolls, with the main weapon and -6 attack roll and -4 damage roll with the off-hand weapon.
 - Specialized (2 slots): The wielder's penalties are reduced to 0 attack roll with the main weapon, a -4 attack roll with the off-hand weapon, and a -2 penalty to damage rolls for both weapons.
 - Master (3 slots): The wielder's penalties to attack and damage rolls are reduced to 0 with the main weapon and -2 with the off-hand weapon.